Edgemoor

 Erickson):

-reports to see projects for each neighborhood, observed use of space and
+provided reports to see projects for each neighborhood, observed use of space

 project list was submitted to Public Works for inclusion in the next comp plan